sekedoua/sport-containerized-api-ecs-elb/README.md

 ---

 ## **Features**
-- Exposes a REST API for querying real-time sports data.
+- Exposes a REST API for querying real-time sports data
-- Runs a containerized backend using Amazon ECS with Fargate.
+- Runs a containerized backend using Amazon ECS with Fargate
-- Scalable and serverless architecture.
+- Scalable and serverless architecture
-- API management and routing using Amazon API Gateway.
+- API management and routing using Amazon API Gateway

 ---